yuv418/emotes/README.md

 Well, `emotes` will do that for you (when we finish programming it).
 It will be an API so you can insert these emojis easily without having to tediously search for them.
 Just `GET /thonk` instead of searching Google (or Bing or your favourite search engine).
 Or upload your own emojis.
 Or `emotes` will fetch your emote for you from one of our supported providers.

+Looking for the API documentation.
+You can find it [here](API.adoc).

 ## Developing